New Jersey Solar Incentives in 2023

 But here’s the thing: Electricity prices rise over time while the cost of your solar panels stays the same.

 The price of grid electricity in New Jersey has increased on average 2.5% per year over the last 10 years, according to the Bureau of Labor Statistics.
-Meanwhile, solar freezes your electricity cost at a low rate for 25 years – and that’s where the energy savings comes in.
+Meanwhile, solar freezes your electricity cost at a low rate for 25 years – and that’s where the energy savings come in.

 Are solar panels worth it in New Jersey?